 When might remortgaging to pay off debts be a good idea?

-The average rate on a remortgage with a 40% deposit in March 2018 was 1.53%, according to the Bank of England.
-In comparison, there has been a price war in the personal loans market, with annual percentage rates (APR) as low as 3% and under in some cases.
 You can typically borrow more with a remortgage than a personal loan.
-A personal loan provider may only lend up to a maximum of £50,000 while a remortgage would usually start from this amount.
+A personal loan provider may only lend up to a maximum of £50,000, while a remortgage would usually start from this amount.
 A remortgage would also let you spread repayments over a longer term compared with a loan.
 The monthly repayments on a mortgage would usually be worked out over 25 or 30 years, while loans, although for a smaller amount, are calculated over one, three or five years.

-When remortgaging to pay off debts is rarely a good idea
+When remortgaging to pay off debts is not a good idea

 Cheaper alternatives to remortgaging